Did the US Navy once shoot at Venus after mistaking it for a spy balloon?

-After the Pentagon revealed that a sizeable Chinese spy balloon was spotted hovering over the northern US on Wednesday (31 January), they contemplated shooting the surveillance craft down.
+When the Pentagon revealed that a sizeable Chinese spy balloon was spotted hovering over the northern US this week, they contemplated shooting the surveillance craft down.

 However, they were actually shooting at planet Venus.